mrocklin/blog/_posts/work/2012-12-03-Characteristic-Functions.md

 ---
 {% include JB/setup %}

 In a recent post, [Characteristic Functions and scipy.stats](http://jpktd.blogspot.com/2012/12/characteristic-functions-and-scipystats.html), [Josef Perktold](https://github.com/josef-pkt) created functions for the [characteristic functions](http://en.wikipedia.org/wiki/Characteristic_function) of the [Normal](http://en.wikipedia.org/wiki/Normal_distribution) (easy) and [t](http://en.wikipedia.org/wiki/Student%27s_t-distribution) (hard) distributions.
-The t-distribution is challenging because the solution involves special functions and has numerically challenging behavior around 0.
+The t-distribution is challenging because the solution involves special functions and has numerically challenging behavior around 0 for high degrees of freedom.

 Lets see if SymPy can do this work symbolically.
 Wikipedia says that the characteristic function \\(\phi(t)\\) of a random variable `X` is defined as follows